-8 Questions Every Couple Needs to Ask Before Buying a House
+6 Questions to Ask When Buying a House With Your Partner

-To avoid fights and meltdowns during your search, get to work establishing what you simply can’t live without: At least three bedrooms?
+First things first, get to work establishing what you simply can’t live without: At least three bedrooms?
 At least two baths?
 A quiet road or great school district?
+Close to work or restaurants?
 Decide what you won’t compromise on, as well as anything that will be a major red flag.
 This is the fun part, folks—you’re making your literal dream home wish list!

-That sleek little 1.5 bedroom condo looks like a dream right now, but what about when you want a baby?
+That sleek little 1.5-bedroom condo looks like a dream right now, but what about when you want a baby?
 And then another baby?
 All the fees and costs associated with the home purchase might not be worth it if you see yourselves needing more space in the near future.
-Have an honest, open conversation about how you see your family growing, and the kind of space you’ll need to accommodate such growth (is a single-bedroom, bunk-bed situation fine by you?
-Do the kids need their own rooms?)
+Have an honest, open conversation about how you see your family growing and the kind of space you’ll need to accommodate such growth.

-How much renovation work are we open to?
+4. How much renovation are we open to?

-Understanding each other’s vision for your new home can alleviate future stress as well as help you plan for it financially.
-While you can see the fixer-upper with the gorgeous bay windows (and sagging roof) as your dream home, are you actually willing to put in that kind of lengthy work?
-And more importantly, is your partner on the same page?
-Decide how much sweat equity you’re comfortable with, and make sure your S.O. is OK with donning a hard hat too.
+Understanding each other’s vision for your new home can help alleviate future stress as well as determine what your financial plan should be.
+While you can imagine the fixer-upper with the gorgeous bay windows (and sagging roof) as your dream home, are you actually willing to foot the bill for that kind of work?
+And more important, is your partner on the same page?
+Decide how much renovation you’re comfortable with, and make sure your S.O. is OK with donning a hard hat too.

-Your debt, salary and credit scores will 100 percent make or break whether you’re granted a loan (not to mention, dictate your mortgage rate), so it’s worth it to think through what you both bring to the table and if it makes sense for both of you to be on the loan.
-Do your research (a mortgage lender can help) to weigh the pros and cons, and pick a course of action to best position yourselves for approval.
+Your debt, salary and credit scores will affect whether you’re granted a loan (and dictate your mortgage rate), so think through what you both bring to the table and decide if it makes sense for both of you to be on the loan.
+Hint: Depending on the location of the property and the loan type, you may want only one person on the loan.
+Do your research (a Chase Home Lending Advisor can help) to weigh the pros and cons, and pick a course of action to best position yourselves for approval.

-How much do we need in our emergency fund to feel secure?
+6. How much do we need in our emergency fund?

-A rainy day fund is a necessary cushion for most folks embarking on a home purchase.
-And while you might be comfortable putting every last dollar into your down payment, your hyper-planner beau might have a very different figure in mind.
-Settle on what makes sense for your family, but a good rule of thumb is to have enough in the bank to live on for three months.
+A rainy-day fund is a necessary cushion for most folks embarking on a home purchase.
+And while you might be comfortable putting every last dollar into your down payment, your hyper-planner spouse might have a very different figure in mind.
+Settle on what makes sense for your family, but a good rule is to have enough in the bank to live on for at least six months.